inbo/etnservice/README.md

     jsonlite::fromJSON(simplifyVector = TRUE)
 ```

-However, a fork of the [etn package](https://github.com/inbo/etn) is
+However, a branch of the [etn package](https://github.com/inbo/etn) is
 currently in development that will allow you to do this using built in
 functions.